klaasnicolaas/Smarthome-homeassistant-config/panels/iframes/consumption/README.md

-# Grafana Useage Dashboard
+# Grafana gas/energy consumption dashboard

 ![Dashboard][dashboard]

-Since some of you would like to know how you can just build a usage dashboard like what I have.
+Since some of you would like to know how you can just build a consumption dashboard like what I have.
 I decided to share my SQL code with everyone so that it might be easier for everyone to build the same dashboard.

 To make this dashboard I used the [InfluxDB][influxdb-addon] and [Grafana][grafana-addon] plugin from the [hass.io][hassio] add-on store.